 It has been said that over 50% of our dogs and cats are overweight.
-Obesity can lead to numerous life-threatening health problems, the most common of which are arthritis and heart conditions in dogs, and diabetes in cats.
+Obesity can lead to numerous life-threatening health problems, the most common of which is arthritis and heart conditions in dogs, and diabetes in cats.

 Dogs Calorie Content